 A second parking lot is located on Dugdale Road, just south of 10th Street in Waukegan.
 Use this lot to access trails and fishing on the east side of the preserve.

-On a 1-acre farm nestled within Greenbelt, the Green Youth Farm in Lake County is providing high school students with a paid work experience, entrepreneurship and job skills training, guidance by adult mentors, and exposure to healthy foods and cooking, while providing the local community with organic produce for free or at a reduced-cost.
-Teens grow organic produce while learning about gardening skills.
+On a 1.25-acre farm nestled within Greenbelt, the Green Youth Farm in Lake County is providing high school students with a paid work experience, entrepreneurial and job skills training, guidance by adult mentors, and exposure to healthy foods and cooking, while providing the local community with organically grown produce for free or at a reduced-cost.
+Teens grow produce while learning about gardening skills.

-We partner with the Chicago Botanic Garden to make this program possible.
+We partner with the Preservation Foundation and the Chicago Botanic Garden to make this program possible.
 Learn more »